-If you're looking for an impeller model, the LG WT7600HWA is one to consider.
-At $1,149 in white or $1,249 in black stainless steel, it is priced well above many entry-level machines but has the feature package to back it up.
-It is Energy Star rated and features an extra-large 5.2 cubic foot capacity tub.
+If you're looking for an impeller model, the LG WT7800CW is one to consider.
+At $1,099 in white and $1,199 in graphite steel, it is priced well above many entry-level machines but has the feature package to back it up.
+It is Energy Star rated and features an extra-large tub.
 It also features a one-year parts and labor warranty, a 10-year warranty on the direct drive motor and a Lifetime Drum Warranty.
 Plus you get LG's Steam Technology to help prevent wrinkles and even sanitize fabrics!
 The Allergiene cycle is another great feature that uses high heat to destroy potential allergens like dust mites.

 Other cycles include Waterproof (for waterproof or water-resistant items like raincoats and mattress covers), Speed Wash, and Sanitary.
-Options include Soak, ColdWash, StainCare, TurboWash (decreasing wash time by up to 30 minutes) and Water Plus.
+Options include Soak, ColdWash, StainCare, and Water Plus.
 Like many new energy efficient washers, you can choose the wash temperatures, but all rinses use cold water.
-With 14 wash cycles and 14 options, you can customize the wash to your needs.
+With 12 wash cycles and 14 options, you can customize the wash to your needs.